sanchezmarcos/binancio/README.md

 </p>

 # Binance P2P Bot
-Bot that calculates median price of any crypto-asset in fiat currency on Binance's p2p exchange without leaving your console.
+Binancio calculates median price of any crypto-asset in fiat currency on Binance's p2p exchange right on your console.

 ## :zap: Usage